augustovictor/python-pytest-lab/README.md

 Fixtures are functions that run before our tests (or after).
 Which in pytest context we can assume that it allows the separation of 'getting ready for' and 'cleaning up after'

 To see how fixtures are setup and teared down we use the following command: `--setup-show`;

+### Dependencies

+In order to install a dependency and add to `requirements.txt` file we run in the command line: `pip install <dependency> && pip freeze > requirements.txt`